fkakatie/scaling-adventure/README.md

-# Edge Delivery Services in Adobe Experience Manager Sites as a Cloud Service with Document-Based Authoring Commerce Test
+# Edge Delivery Services in Adobe Experience Manager Sites as a Cloud Service with Document-Based Authoring Commerce Test!

 ## Prerequisites